Try/OpenGothic/README.md

 ## OpenGothic
-Open source remake of Gothic 2: Night of the Raven.
+Open source re-implementation of Gothic 2: Night of the Raven.

 Motivation: The original Gothic 1 and Gothic 2 are still great games, but it's not easy to make them work on modern systems.
 The goal of this project is to make a feature complete Gothic game client compatible with the original game data and mods.